Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2024-01-09 - Seever client interaction
 Enabled communication between the two clients through a server, where a client knows if it is it's turn, then sends a move to the server which sends the move to the other client.

+### 2024-01-10 - Server client constant communication
+Enabled the clients to constantly send moves to eachother until one exits through a main server - 20 mins.

 ## Benjamin Goihman